TommyPKeane/jupyter_notebooks/nightmares/README.md

 If these are all terrible things to do, then why even have them written out?

-Well, like most things in life, we learn by failure or abject terror.
+Well, like most things in life, we really only ever learn from overt failure and abject terror.

 We've created these terrible "nightmare" Notebooks to point out what can go horribly wrong and what you shouldn't do.
 While elsewhere in this repository we have tolerably "good" Notebooks -- as "good" as any Notebook _can_ be -- there's really no "good" without the "bad".